doublespring168/JaPS/README.md

 # JaPS
-JaPS is a robust and lightweight Java Pub/Sub library which uses JSON.
+JaPS is a robust and lightweight Java Pub/Sub library and in-memory key-value cache which uses JSON.

 I have started this project to learn myself how Pub/Sub libraries can work and it has turned out that JaPS works really well, therefore I have decided to publish it here on GitHub.

 # Features

+- in-memory key-value cache (based on json, so class serialization available)
 - channels
 - channel handler (json object and custom object)
 - key-value based handler method invocation